 The relationship between the two has calcified to such an extent that O’Malley recommends that they cease the formal peace process itself, and instead focus on healing their own psychological scars.
 The peace process has also been initiated not by each other but by various American presidents looking to make their mark.
 Whatever the cause, O’Malley suggests that now “negotiations” serve as a platform for each side to vent grievances or talk to their respective political bases, and not each other.
 The peace process serves now to simply enable and confirm their already deeply held beliefs.

 In one section of Mere Christianity C.S.
 Lewis talked about his impatience for how many make moral judgments.
 “War is a terrible evil!” some cried.
 “Yes,” Lewis agreed, but times exist when war is more morally justifiable than the current “peace.”
 Sometimes issues must be considered on a relative scale.
 He even mentioned dueling.
-Yes, dueling often involved murder, but he admitted that there might be some instances when even a duel to the death might be preferable to indulging in a lifetime of hatred and bitterness that would in time destroy one’s soul.
+Yes, dueling often involved murder, but he admitted that there might be some instances when even a duel to the death might be preferable to indulging in a lifetime of hatred and bitterness, and passing on that hatred, that would in time destroy one’s soul.

 I thought of this section when reading this book.
 In this scenario both sides have their share of the blame.
-I personally give the lion’s share to the Israeli side.
-They are the stronger (though they don’t realize this), and they — as a nation — have violated international law on numerous occasions.
-I distinguish this from Palestinian acts of terror, which I do not believe represent the whole of the Palestinian people.
-So I root for a Palestinian homeland, and feel that their cause has more justice.
+As purely personal opinion I give a slight majority of blame to the Israeli side.
+They are the stronger (though they don’t realize this), and they–as a formal nation with coherent leadership–have violated international law on numerous occasions.
+I distinguish this from Palestinian acts of terror, which I do not believe represent–or at least always represent–the whole of the Palestinian people.
+So I root for a Palestinian homeland, and feel that surely this cause has justice on its side.

 And yet, the current situation destroys both sides, and there appears no end in sight.
 All O’ Malley can see in is a continuation of deep fear and deep hatred growing — hence the title of his book.
 A two-state solution simply will not work in the current psychological climate.